-Hiring picked up in the manufacturing and freight transport sectors.
-Reports by staffing-firm representatives on the number of job openings and placements, primarily in the service industries, were mixed.
+Hiring was sluggish across industry sectors.
+Reports by staffing-firm representatives on the number of job openings and placements were mixed, with job vacancies found primarily in manufacturing and healthcare.
 Wage pressures are contained.
-Input and finished goods prices were stable, apart from increases in construction materials and natural gas.
+Input and finished goods prices saw little change, apart from increases in metals, building materials, and diesel fuel.

 Demand for business credit began to pick up after a slow start earlier in the year.
 Requests were strongest for commercial real estate development, including multifamily housing, equipment financing, and mergers and acquisitions.
 Pricing of business loans remains competitive.
 Consumer credit demand stayed on a slow upward trend.
 Requests were primarily for auto loans and home equity products.
 We heard a few reports about declining credit card balances.
 Comments on residential mortgage activity were mixed; bankers seeing an increase said that most applications were for purchase transactions.
 Our contacts reported no changes to loan-application standards.
 Delinquency rates were stable or trended lower.
 Core deposits (consumer and business) grew slightly since our last report.
 Banking payrolls held steady, with little change expected in the upcoming months.